 - 1) Dust in between the rods and keys if they are dirty.
 Use a watercolor paintbrush or pipe cleaners. - 2) Clean the pads.
 Put a NEW dollar bill under the pad, press the key and pull the bill out slowly.
-Don't push too hard or you will rip the bill! - 3) If any corks or felt bumpers are missing, have them replaced.
-If they are missing, you may hear metal hitting metal when you push your keys.
-You should never hear this on an instrument that is working properly. - 4) Check your pads for tears in the skin and discoloration.
+Don't push too hard or you will rip the bill! - 3) Check your pads for tears in the skin and discoloration.
 Worn-out pads will not seal and will make playing the instrument more difficult.